-In January 2018, the Community Advocates Public Policy Institute launched the Healthy Housing Initiative to improve both housing affordability, quality and stability, and public health.
-This five-year initiative, funded by the Wisconsin Partnership Program at the University of Wisconsin School of Medicine and Public Health, will begin in Milwaukee and expand later to other counties.
+In January 2018, the Community Advocates Public Policy Institute launched the Healthy Housing Initiative to improve housing affordability, quality, and stability, as well as public health.
+This five-year initiative, funded by the Wisconsin Partnership Program at the University of Wisconsin School of Medicine and Public Health and the Joseph and Vera Zilber Charitable Foundation, begins in Milwaukee and will expand to other counties.